rossengeorgiev/habitat-mobile-tracker/README.md

 even when there is no network coverage.
 Latest position data will also be stored and used when you start up with no network.
 When you get back online, the app will fetch the latest position data.

+## Browser requirements

+Any modern browser should be able to run the app.
+Including the latest version of IE.
+This is also true for mobile, some build-in browsers may not work.

+## Contribute

+Don't hesitate to report any issues, or suggest improvements.
+Just visit the [issues page](https://github.com/rossengeorgiev/habitat-mobile-tracker/issues).
+Pull requests are welcome.

 ## Installation